HannoJacobs/Trip-travel-time-calculator/README.md

 ## Setup

-install the requirements.txt and then create a trip for yourself
+Install the requirements.txt and then create a trip for yourself using the [example_main.py](example_main.py)